Politics of New South Wales: Marginal seats

 For governments to change hands, generally there is a quantity of marginal electorates that determine the result of the election which sustain the most attention from the major parties.
 In New South Wales, most of these electorates are located in Western Sydney and surrounds and generally after redistribution by the New South Wales Electoral Commission they remain marginal or ± 5% of the previous margin.
-In the case of electorates that more than often side with the incoming or continuing government, known as a bellwether, the electorate of Monaro holds the record for all but one (1995) election since 1927 in having sided with the government of the day, the other common bellwethers being Oatley (formerly Georges River) and Ryde (formerly Gladesville and Fuller).
-Other electorates that often change hands between the major parties include: Drummoyne, Gosford, Maitland, Heathcote, Holsworthy and Wollondilly.
+In the case of electorates that more than often side with the incoming or continuing government, known as a bellwether, the electorate of Monaro holds the record for all but two (1995 and 1999) elections since 1932 in having sided with the government of the day.
+Other common bellwethers being Oatley (formerly Georges River) and Ryde (formerly Gladesville and Fuller).
+Other electorates that often change hands between the major parties include: Drummoyne, Gosford, Heathcote, Holsworthy, Parramatta and Penrith.

 Federal politics

 New South Wales has 47 seats in the Australian House of Representatives, the most of any state.
 As such, it is nearly impossible to win government without a strong base in New South Wales, while a decent showing in New South Wales can usually make up for a poor night elsewhere.
 Labor has never won an election without winning a majority in New South Wales.

 The 1996 federal election was an example of how critical New South Wales is in federal elections.
 The election turned into a Coalition rout in large part due to Labor losing 13 of its 33 seats in New South Wales.